ModelEngine-Group/unified-cache-management/docs/source/user-guide/pd-disaggregation/index.md

 **1. Reducing GPU Compute Idle Time and Maximizing Compute Utilization**

-- Under Dynamic Batching (DP), the scheduler merges sequences of different lengths to reduce idle time caused by DP, with task migration performed midway if necessary.
+- Under Dynamic Batching, the scheduler merges sequences of different lengths to reduce idle time caused by Data Parallelism (DP), with task migration performed midway if necessary.
-- The scheduler leverages Chunk Prefill to utilize residual compute resources on Decode instances.
+- The scheduler leverages Chunked Prefill to utilize residual compute resources on Decode instances.
 - By default, the scheduler stores KV cache generated from each inference task in a unified external memory.
 This not only avoids recomputation in case of exceptions but also maximizes system-wide compute utilization through mid-task migration.